Skip to contents

 An even better way to organize a data analysis workflow is to put the Rscript commands in a Makefile.
 For an introduction to Makefiles, see Project Management with Make.

-Here the Makefile equivalent of the workflow.sh file:
+Here is the Makefile equivalent of the shell script above:

 .PHONY: all